eSourceCapital/esCalendar-GMP-Hackthon/README.md

 * Lets you know if you have to leave now to arrive on time.
 * Shows the distance from the current location to the event location.
 * Shows the weather at the event location.

+### Installation

+To install the extension, you need to download the source code and load it as an unpacked extension in Chrome.

+### Usage

+To use the extension, you need to have a Google Calendar account and have the extension installed.